 Connect with students from similar backgrounds to build strong communities on campus with some of these clubs at Western.
 See a for a more extensive list of Clubs and Organizations at Western on the Western Clubs & Associations page.

 If you are looking to get involved beyond campus, there are community groups within the City of London you can get involved with to make a difference, spread education and awareness.
-Our Special Advisor to the Principal on Diversity & Inclusion can share more with you, but here are three strong organizations to get involved with:
+Our Special Advisor to the President on Diversity & Inclusion can share more with you, but here are three strong organizations to get involved with:

 This organization has a Multi Cultural Outreach program that increases education and awareness on culture and diversity.
 If you wish to support other youth in the community, reach out to Leroy to ask to volunteer and make a difference.